 YOU MAY ALSO ENJOY: Best Things to Do in the Charming Town of Whitby

 Contributed by Anna from My Travel Scrapbook.

 Flamborough village is a delightful English village on the Yorkshire coast.
-While the village itself is idyllic, most people come for the incredible wildlife, the lighthouses, pretty beaches, wonderful sea arches and beautiful white cliffs.
+While the village itself is idyllic, most people come for the incredible wildlife, the lighthouses, pretty beaches, wonderful sea arches and beautiful white cliffs of Flamborough Head.

 Flamborough village is on Flamborough Head which is a rocky outcrop in the North Sea.
 Home to some of the tallest sea cliffs in England, these white cliffs are a magnet for sea birds such as puffins!
 Many people do not realise that you can see puffins in Yorkshire!
 Yet between the months of May and July, they leave their nests and can be seen at Bempton Cliffs or at Flamborough Head.
 Seabirds are not the only wildlife here as you look down into the blue waters you can spot seals bobbing their heads!
 Apart from wildlife spotting, you can enjoy long coastal walks or history lovers will like the Flamborough lighthouses.

 Flamborough village is an English village which is truly blessed to be surrounded by an abundance of natural beauty.